jlangr/ccode2/classes.md

 ASIDE: Creating new classes is surprisingly easy in an IDE, yet we often resist as developers.
 While we probably don't want the "ravioli" system where *every* class contains only one method, there's nothing wrong with tiny classes containing three, two, or one method.

-[ reword ] While the SRP tells us to be picky, it also doesn't tell us to speculate about the nexus of change.
+While the SRP tells us to be picky, it also doesn't tell us to speculate about the nexus of change.
 Your systems probably rampantly violate the SRP.
 Rather than go find code to change, wait for the next demand for change and ensure you take that opportunity to shape your system to be more compliant.

-**principle: Design flows from need.**

 ## Code Policies ?

-For now, let's assume that the core library policies for check-in and check-out are stable.
-When change occurs, we'll deal with it&mdash;see [ref later in this chapter].
+Let's assume that the core library policies for check-in and check-out are stable.

 It's easy to think of multiple reasons for the as-defined HoldingService to potentially change.
-For example, the library now wants patrons to rent DVDs for a longer period&mfash;14 days instead of 7&mdash;because they're an older technology and in low demand nowadays.
+For example, the library now wants patrons to rent DVDs for a longer period&mdash;14 days instead of 7&mdash;because they're an older technology and in low demand nowadays.
 But is that a problem for HoldingService as currently implemented?

 While looking at sketches can be very helpful, we can't spot all change reasons by looking at UML alone.